therealseeds/seeds-sdk-ios/README.md

 # Seeds
-[Seeds](http://www.playseeds.com) increases paying user conversion for freemium mobile games motivating users to make their first purchase by letting them know that their purchase will help finance microloans in the developing world.
-The SDK implements this with an interstitial ad and event tracking analytics.
+[Seeds](http://www.playseeds.com) makes your users more likely to spend money on your digital product through social good.
+The SDK implements this with an interstitial (popup) system, event tracking analytics, and a recommendation algorithm..

 ## The following platforms are now available:
 - [Unity SDK](https://github.com/therealseeds/seeds-sdk-unity)